docker-archive/compose-cli/docs/ecs-architecture.md

 > **Important**
 >
-> Docker Compose's integration for ECS and ACI is retiring in November 2023.
+> Docker Compose's integration for ECS and ACI retired in November 2023.
 {: .important}

 # Architecture